wildfly/quickstart/messaging-clustering-singleton/README.md

 1. Review the `install-domain.cli` file located in the root of this quickstart directory.
 This script creates the server group and servers and configures messaging clustering for testing this quickstart.
 You will note it does the following:
     * Stops the servers.
-    * Creates a `server-group` to test ActiveMQ clustering.
+    * Creates the `quickstart-messaging-clustering-singleton-group` server group to test ActiveMQ clustering.
+    * Enables console logging to allow you to view the quickstart output.
     * Adds two servers to the `server-group`.
     * Configures ActiveMQ clustering in the `full-ha` profile.
     * Creates a delivery group named `my-mdb-delivery-group`, with initial active value set to `true`.
     * Deploys the `${project.artifactId}.war` archive.
-    * Restarts the managed domain.
+    * Starts the servers that were added to the managed domain.

 2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server: